How to talk to your kid about feelings and 7 therapist-approved ways to connect

 4. Validate their feelings

-Kemi Omijeh added "When they do open up about their feelings it’s important to validate their feelings and acknowledge that it’s okay to feel what they feel, even if you don’t agree with it and/or understand it."
-This could entail simply reminding them that you're always there for them, and letting them know it's OK for their thoughts and feelings about something to change and evolve - they don't need to worry if everything feels a little upside down.
+Kemi Omijeh added, "When they open up about their feelings, it’s important to validate them and acknowledge that it’s okay to feel what they feel, even if you don’t agree with it and/or understand it."
+This could entail simply reminding them that you're always there for them and letting them know it's OK for their thoughts and feelings about something to change and evolve - they don't need to worry if everything feels a little upside down.

 5. Don't challenge their feelings